justinsgithub/Oh-My-LazyVim/README.md

 > The last NeoVim config you'll never need.

+# Important

+> new release this wednesday August 9th

+will be making some changes to project based on feedback which change directory structure back to match original LazyVim structure

+will make future updates and additions much easier and include a new colorscheme template 😊

 This is a config built with [LazyVim](https://github.com/LazyVim/LazyVim).

 The goal of this project is to create as large and every battery you can think of included config as possible... while minimizing abstractions to keep full customizability / extensibility.